 I started my treatment journey with my primary care physician.
 She discussed treatment plan options that included prescription medications and talk therapy.
 But I soon realized that I needed someone more specialized who focused on treating MDD, so I got a referral to a psychiatrist.
 Over the years, I switched psychiatric practices, tried different treatment plans, and experienced a lot of frustration because I felt like I wasn’t being heard.

-If you knew me, you wouldn’t know that I suffered from depression because I created a positive façade to hide my true feelings.
+If you knew me, you wouldn’t know that I lived with depression because I created a positive façade to hide my true feelings.
 While those around me only saw a strong, intelligent woman with wonderful family and friends, I was struggling inside to manage my MDD.
 I didn’t recognize who I was anymore.

 It was around this time that I remember seeing a commercial on television for an antidepressant called Trintellix® (vortioxetine) used to treat adults with MDD, and I asked my psychiatrist about this prescription medicine.
-My psychiatrist helped me understand what I could expect while taking Trintellix and explained all of the risks and benefits, like how Trintellix may increase suicidal thoughts and actions in some people 24 years of age and younger (of note, Trintellix has not been shown to be safe and effective for use in children).
-My doctor also advised that I should call her or get emergency help right away if I have new or worsening depression symptoms, new or sudden changes in mood, behavior, thoughts or feelings, or suicidal thoughts or actions.
+My psychiatrist helped me understand what I could expect while taking Trintellix and explained all of the risks and benefits, like how Trintellix increases the risk of suicidal thoughts and actions in people 24 years of age and younger (of note, Trintellix has not been shown to be safe and effective for use in children).
+My doctor also advised that I should call her or get emergency help right away if I have new or worsening depression symptoms, new or sudden changes in mood, behavior, thoughts, or feelings, or if I develop suicidal thoughts or actions.
 My doctor also said that I shouldn’t take Trintellix if I’m allergic to vortioxetine or any other ingredients in Trintellix, or if I’m taking (or have stopped taking within the last 14 days) a medicine called a Monoamine Oxidase Inhibitor (MAOI), including the antibiotic linezolid or intravenous methylene blue.